-- PPI mode: a sequence of rays at fixed elevation angle - RHI mode: a sequence of rays at fixed azimuth angle - pointing mode: a sequence of rays over some time period, at fixed azimuth and elevation
+• PPI mode: a sequence of rays at fixed elevation angle

+- RHI mode: a sequence of rays at fixed azimuth angle - pointing mode: a sequence of rays over some time period, at fixed azimuth and elevation

 The volume may therefore be logically divided into sweeps.
 In CfRadial, we do not separate the sweeps in the stored field data arrays.
 Rather, we store arrays of start and stop indexes, which identify the rays that belong to each sweep.
 Some recorded rays may be in the transition region between defined sweeps, i.e. they may not belong to any sweep.
-For these rays we set the 'antenna_transition' flag to 1.
+For these rays we set the 'antenna transition' flag to 1.

-2.5 Constant range geometry per volume
+2.5 Constant start range and gate spacing per volume